blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 - Voters-of-color (VOC) often vote at lower rates than white-non-Hispanic voters (WNHV).
   This “turnout gap” varies strongly among states.
-- One reason states’ turnout gaps may differ is demographic: different subgroups of VOC/WNHV (differing in age, sex, level of education and/or race/ethnicity) vote at different rates, so the precise demographic makeup in a particular state matters.
+- One reason states’ turnout gaps may differ is demographic: different subgroups of VOC/WNHV (differing, for ecample, in age, sex, level of education and/or race/ethnicity) vote at different rates, so the precise demographic makeup in a particular state matters.
   But other factors,
   like state-specific voting policies and strength of get-out-the-vote organizing, could also